Something in the Water's economic impact on Virginia, weather forecast and Richmond performers

-After three years without it, Virginia is ready to welcome back Pharrell Williams’s Something in the Water festival in Virginia Beach this Friday through Sunday.
+After three years without it, Virginia is ready to welcome back Pharrell Williams’ Something in the Water festival in Virginia Beach this Friday through Sunday.

 Hip-hop and rap stars like A$AP Rocky and Lil Wayne, pop stars Machine Gun Kelly and the Jonas Brothers, and folk and country stars like Mumford & Sons and Maren Morris are just a few of the 55-plus performers taking the stage throughout the weekend.